Matching-free Acquisition of Channels with Anisotropic Wavefronts: Proposed Channel Estimation Algorithm

 Due to the noise in the phase difference matrices $\bm{\Psi}_1$ and $\bm{\Psi}_2$, false peaks are prone to appear in their 2D pseudo-spectra.
-To mitigate the interference from these false peaks and accurately extract the genuine frequency components for solving $\bar{\mathbf{Q}}_k$, we propose a robust peak-searching algorithm based on physical feasible regions and dimensionality reduction: \begin{itemize} \item \emph{Delineating the Physical Feasible Region}: When evaluating the spectral intensities of $\bm{\Psi}_1$ and $\bm{\Psi}_2$, we first exclude frequency combinations that violate physical laws.
-Based on our assumptions regarding the convexity of the reflecting surfaces and their distances to the array center, it can be deduced from Section \ref{sec:AWC} that the curvature matrix must satisfy the following constraints: Furthermore, by substituting this feasible region of physical parameters into the spatial frequency mapping relations (\ref{eq:quadratic params}), the upper and lower bounds for each frequency coordinate $f_{i,y}$ and $f_{i,z}$ for $i=1,2$ can be calculated.
-This restricts the peak-searching space to a bounded rectangular frequency region. \item \emph{Dimensionality Reduction via Constraints}: According to their expressions, the spatial frequencies strictly satisfy the following linear constraint:
+To mitigate the interference from these false peaks and accurately extract the genuine differential frequencies for solving $\bar{\mathbf{Q}}_k$, we propose a robust peak-searching algorithm based on physical feasible regions and dimensionality reduction: \begin{itemize} \item \textit{Delineating the Physical Feasible Region}: When evaluating the spectral intensities of $\bm{\Psi}_1$ and $\bm{\Psi}_2$, we first exclude frequency combinations that violate physical laws.
+Based on our assumptions regarding the convexity of the reflecting surfaces and their distances to the array center, it can be deduced from Section \ref{sec:AWC} that the curvature matrix must satisfy the following constraints:

+Furthermore, by substituting this feasible region of physical parameters into the differential frequency mapping relations (\ref{eq:quadratic params}), the upper and lower bounds for each frequency coordinate $f_{i,y}$ and $f_{i,z}$ for $i=1,2$ can be calculated.
+This restricts the peak-searching space to a bounded rectangular frequency region. \item \textit{Dimensionality Reduction via Constraints}: According to their expressions, the differential frequencies strictly satisfy the following linear constraint:

-This constraint implies that, given a specified intercept $V$, the corresponding frequency points in the power spectra of $\mathbf{R}_1$ and $\mathbf{R}_2$ are confined to two lines with opposite slopes.
-The two lines determined by the true intercept $V^*$ will \emph{both} intersect the peaks corresponding to the spatial frequencies in the spectra.
-Therefore, by traversing $V$ and maximizing the minimum of the local peak intensities along its corresponding lines, the true intercept $V^*$ and its associated spatial frequencies can be identified.
-The valid range of the intercept $V$ can be determined by the aforementioned boundaries of the spatial frequencies, while its discrete step size is determined by the frequency sampling density of the spectra. \end{itemize}
+This constraint implies that, given a specified intercept $V$, the corresponding differential frequency points in the power spectra of $\bm{\Psi}_1$ and $\bm{\Psi}_2$ are confined to two lines with opposite slopes.
+The true intercept $V^*$ corresponds to the specific lines that simultaneously intersect the genuine spectral peaks in both spectra.
+To guarantee this joint peak intersection, we traverse $V$ through its range and maximize the minimum of the local peak intensities along its corresponding lines, thereby identifying the true intercept $V^*$ and its associated differential frequencies.
+The range of the intercept $V$ can be determined by the aforementioned boundaries of the differential frequencies, while its discrete step size is determined by the frequency sampling density of the spectra. \end{itemize}

 By compensating for the quadratic phase of $\mathbf{h}_{k,\text{ctr}}$ with the estimated curvature, the direction parameters $\bar{\mathbf{k}}_k$ are extracted from the residual single-frequency signal.
 We define a phase compensation matrix $\mathbf{S}_k$, whose elements are given by: